-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 Use

-JSON.parse to convert the payload body of the request from JSON into a plain JS object, and use ES6 destructuring to set
+JSON.parse to convert the payload body of the request from JSON into a plain JS object.
+Use ES6 destructuring to set

 action,